Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 President DeGioia visits Peking and Renmin Universities in Beijing and Guangxi University in Nanning.
 He signs an agreement with the China Scholarship Council to jointly sponsor young scholars from Chinese institutions as post-doctoral fellows.

-In May, Georgetown and China's Central Party School agree to a long-term program of academic exchange with semi-annual conferences.
+Georgetown and China's Central Party School agree to a long-term program of academic dialogue with semi-annual conferences.

 2007